Encrypt-S/aes-encrypter/README.md

-## AES Encrypter to keep your secrets safe
+## AES Encrypter

-Simple AES Encryption tool to password protect any information.
+A simple AES passphrase encryption tool to protect any text data.
 It can encrypt as well as decrypt, render a QR code of the encrypted information and also print a formatted page with all the relevant data to a PDF file or printer.

+AES is a well studied and widely available passphrase encryption method.
+Even if this application is no longer available when you want to decrypt your data in the future it would take minimal effort to un-encrypt the data provided you have the encrypted text and the passphrase.

+This software is free, open source and provided under the [MIT license](https://opensource.org/licenses/MIT)

+### Use with caution

-Inputting your private keys into third party software can be a great way to get your keys stolen by malicious actors.
+Entering sensitive information into third party software can be a great way to get your data stolen by malicious actors.
 Please use this tool with extreme caution.
 Check the checksum and signature before using this software.

-You or other software engineers whom you trust can review the code and compile it from source yourself.
+You or other software engineers whom you trust can review the code and compile it from source.
 All encryption is done locally, nothing is broadcast.
 This application can be used completely offline.

 As an added layer of security / paranoia, you can run this software offline inside a VM or USB booted operating system (which is subsequently destroyed) to make absolutely sure it doesn't broadcast anything.

-This software is free, open source and provided under the [MIT license](https://opensource.org/licenses/MIT)

 ### Test data